rifaterdemsahin/kubernetespodmetrics/journey.md

     4. **Verify Network Policies:**
         Ensure there are no network policies blocking the Metrics Server from communicating with the kubelets.

+    5. **Edit Deployment
+        kubectl edit deployment metrics-server -n kube-system
+        In the editor, find the containers section and add the following arguments under args:
+        args:
+        - --kubelet-insecure-tls

     ### Restart Metrics Server Deployment

     If all configurations are correct and the issue persists, consider restarting the Metrics Server deployment: